hemoglobin/slate/source/includes/_blacklist_endpoint.md

 The blacklist is the culmination of all of the valiant reporting by AbuseIPDB users.
 It's a list of the most reported IP addresses.

-The body is an array where each element contains the IP address and our confidence of abuse score.
+The body is an array where each element contains the IP address, confidence of abuse score, and the timestamp of the last report.
+Results are order by `abuseConfidenceScore` descending, and then by `lastReportedAt` descending (most recent).

-We recommend you filter by `abuseConfidenceScore`, which is our calculated evaluation on how abusive the IP is based on the users that reported it ([more](https://www.abuseipdb.com/faq.html#confidence)).
+`abuseConfidenceScore` is our calculated evaluation on how abusive the IP is based on the users that reported it ([more](https://www.abuseipdb.com/faq.html#confidence)).
 We place a hard minimum of 25% on the abuseConfidenceScore.
 There are two critical reasons for this:

 1. **To prevent a handful of reports drastically impacting networks.** If an AbuseIPDB user were to implement a blacklist that includes <25%-rated IPs, their network protocol would easily be swayed by a single or few third-party users.
 We recommend against the minimum of 25% for most applications.
 75%-100% is the recommended range for denial of service.

 2. **Performance.** A <25% range is a wide net that would match the vast majority of our database.
 There are simply too many results for it to be performant or useful.

 In the `meta` block we include `generatedAt` property that lets you check for the freshness of the list, if you'd like.

-Subscribers may set the self flag, which configures the blacklist generator to only consider reports from their own account.

 <aside class="notice">
 The abuseConfidenceScore parameter is a subscriber feature.
 This is because custom blacklists take more juice to generate on-demand.
 Should your subscriber status lapse, an error response will not be thrown.
 Rather, the response will degrade gracefully to the simple blacklist.
 This works nicely with existing firewall software.